-The main deck cargo door indication system of STCs SA1509SO, SA1444SO, and SA1896SO does not have a level of reliability that is considered adequate for safe operation.
+The FAA has determined that the main deck cargo door indication system of STCs SA1368SO and SA1797SO also does not meet the improbable level of reliability regarding false indication that is considered adequate for safe operation.
 Many components are exposed to the environment during cargo loading operations and may be contaminated by precipitation, dirt, and grease, or damaged by foreign objects or cargo loading equipment.
 As a result, wires, switches, and relays can fail, jam, or short circuit and cause a loss of indication or a false indication to the door operator and flight crew.
-The design logic of the indication system (i.e., lights which extinguish when the door is locked) will, in the event of a single point failure that would extinguish the light, result in an erroneous "safe" indication regardless of actual door status.
+The design logic of the indication system (i.e., lights which extinguish when the door is locked) could, in the event of latent failures that would extinguish the light, result in an erroneous "safe" indication regardless of actual door status.